ahmedalkinani455/epl_football_eda_project/README.md

 # Premier League Football EDA Project - MySQL
-In this project, we take on a large dataset of all premier league results from 1993 to the 2017-18 Premier League season.
+A SQL Project to analyze Premier League results from the 1993-94 season to the 2017-18 season.